Updated by Valentina Rampazzo on December 5, 2024

 Sometimes a word is so connected to a national concept or tradition it cannot be properly translated into another language.
 After all, no language can be separated from its culture.
 Such mots intraduisibles (untranslatable words) are also some of the most imaginative turns of phrases or most beautiful words in any language.
-French is no exception and contains many words that need to be explained in context to be fully understood.
+When you learn French, you soon realize that this language is no exception and contains many words that need to be explained in context to be fully understood.
 To get you started, we have collected nine untranslatable French words that you need to know in order to sound like a proper local.

 One of the most common French words, voilà can be used in a large variety of situations, to draw attention to something that has just happened or that is now close by.
 It translates roughly to “there you go” or “there it is”.
 And you can use it on its own or with the object or person you’re referring to.